It’s Bad Credit Education Month at OppU. Click Here to Learn More!

 The 10 States with the Highest Minimum Wages in 2021

 Since July 2009, the federal minimum wage for workers has been $7.25.
-Nearly 392,000 people earn the federal minimum wage, and 1.2 million people earn less, according to the U.S. Bureau of Labor Statistics (a branch of the U.S. Department of Labor).
+In 2019, about 392,000 people earned the federal minimum wage, while approximately 1.2 million people earned less, according to the U.S. Bureau of Labor Statistics (a branch of the U.S. Department of Labor).

 Depending on your state, you could be earning more than that though.
 Many states, cities, and localities have their own minimum wage laws.

 In states where employers are subject to state and federal minimum wage laws, employees earn the higher of the two wages.
-For example, if you worked a minimum wage job for an employer in Illinois, you’d earn $11 per hour instead of the federal minimum wage of $7.25.
+For example, as of January 1, 2021, if you worked a minimum wage job for an employer in Illinois, you’d earn $11 per hour instead of the federal minimum wage of $7.25.

 Not every state has a minimum wage law.
 Alabama, Louisiana, Mississippi, South Carolina, and Tennessee don’t have state minimum wage laws.
 Instead, they’ve adopted the federal minimum wage of $7.25.
-Three of these states (South Carolina, Louisiana, and Mississippi) had the highest percentages of hourly-paid workers earning at or below the minimum wage, the Bureau of Labor Statistics states.
+In addition, in 2019, three of these states (South Carolina, Louisiana, and Mississippi) had the highest percentages of hourly-paid workers earning at or below the minimum wage, according to the Bureau of Labor Statistics.

 States that pay less than the federal minimum wage

-Georgia and Wyoming are the only states that haven’t implemented minimum wage increases to keep up with the federal minimum.
+Georgia and Wyoming are the only states that do not have state-level minimum wages.
 Both states have a minimum wage of $5.15 on their books.

-But how is that possible for someone to earn less than the national minimum?
+But how is it possible for someone to earn less than the national minimum wage?

-Generally, wage workers in Wyoming and Georgia earn the federal minimum wage, but there are a few exceptions for employers who don’t fall under the Fair Labor Standards Act.
-Most small and large employers fall under the FLSA, so most workers would earn $7.25 an hour.
+Generally, wage workers in Wyoming and Georgia do earn the federal minimum wage of $7.25, but there are a few exceptions for employers who don’t fall under the Fair Labor Standards Act (FLSA).
+However, most small and large employers fall under the FLSA, so most workers in these two states earn at least $7.25 an hour.